tomoyuki28jp/web4r/docs/en/tutorial/part4.markdown

                    (a/cont [p "You said: " foo] "click here")) [input :type "text" :name "foo" /]))

-    ; => The result is the same with the previous example.
+    ; => Generated pages are the same with the previous example.

 last-post
 ----------